How to Enable or Disable Regedit in Windows 11

 Remove-ItemProperty -Path HKCU:\Software\Microsoft\Windows\CurrentVersion\Policies\System -Name DisableRegistryTools -Force

 If you see an ‘Access Denied’ error, it often means a virus or a previous administrator has restricted your account.
 First, check if you have local administrator rights.
-If you are a standard user, you cannot change these settings without an admin password.
+If you’re a standard user, you won’t be able to change these settings without an administrator’s password.
 If you suspect malware, run a full scan with Windows Security or a reputable antivirus tool, as malicious software often disables the registry to prevent you from removing it.

 Summary